 He was adopted by Emperor Claudius on behalf of his new wife Agrippina The Younger, who was Nero's mother (and Caligula's sister).
 In 54 AC Claudius was poisoned by Agrippina, making Nero his successor.
 As emperor Nero immediately made sure nobody stood in his way.
-He poisoned his brother Britannicus in 55 AD, ordered the execution of his first wife Claudia Octavia and in 59 AD even the woman who placed him on his throne: mother Agrippina.
+He poisoned his adoptive and step brother Britannicus in 55 AD, ordered the execution of his first wife Claudia Octavia and in 59 AD even the woman who placed him on his throne: mother Agrippina.
 In 65, he beat his second wife Poppaea to death while she was pregnant with their child.

 Nero's early reign was decent, but after five years he started to become more preoccupied with leading a decadent life.
 He drank and ate a lot and immersed himself in perverted sexual behaviour, both with men and women.
 The emperor fancied himself a wonderful poet, singer and lyricist, so much even that he supposedly played the lyre during the Great Fire of Rome in 64 AD and even lit the city on fire personally.note After the disaster Nero ordered the construction of a large palace, the Domus Aurea ("Golden House") on the destructed area of Rome, with a 40 meter high statue of himself.
 Nero also persecuted Christians and blamed them for the Great Fire.
 He had many of them tied up on poles next the road, then covered in tar and set on fire, so they could function as street lighting during parties.